-3.2 A review of local meteorological data (Figure 3.1) shows the prevailing wind for the area are from the south-west.
+- 3.1 It is proposed to relocate the generator to a location on top of the building. - 3.2 A review of local meteorological data (Figure 3.1) shows the prevailing winds for the area are from the south-west.
 The most significant impacts from any emissions arising during operation of the generator would therefore occur to the north-east of the Site.